XudongZuo8/XudongZuo8.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Artificial Intelligence, University Of Science And Technology Of China, 2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electronic Information Science and Technology, HeFei University of Technology, 2025

 Work experience
 ======